fbpx

 Understanding Spices

 Having guests over for dinner?
 Steak is always a winner.
-A juicy, perfectly cooked steak is a luxury that most of us usually only enjoy at a restaurant.
-But steaks are pretty straightforward to cook, and shouldn’t be intimidating at all.
+A juicy, perfectly seasoned and cooked steak is a luxury that most of us usually only enjoy at a restaurant.
+But steaks are pretty straightforward to season and cook and shouldn’t be intimidating at all.
 Plus, serving up the perfect home cooked steak can make you look like a total pro.

 Before you get cooking, it’s important to know what the different cuts of steak are.
 By definition, a steak is a slice of meat generally cut from the muscle fibres of an animal (most usually beef).
-Steaks come in a variety of cuts and price points, some of the most common ones being tenderloin (fillet steak), Sirloin, T-bone, ribeye, flank steak and skirt steak.
+Steaks come in a variety of cuts and price points, some of the most common steak cuts being tenderloin (Fillet steak), Sirloin, T-bone, Ribeye, Flank (Bavette) steak and Skirt steak.

 Although seasoning is key, steaks don’t actually need too much.
 Salt is one of the ingredients you shouldn’t shy away from when seasoning steaks.
 A good quality salt like Sel Gris or a sea salt is always best, as the size of its crystals is perfect for drawing out the moisture from meat.
 Both sides of the steak should be coated with salt, plus freshly ground black peppercorns.
 Don’t be afraid to use salt generously!
 If you do want to add a little more than just salt, then try rubbing in pepper, garlic powder, paprika or chilli powder.
 Before frying, brush the steak all over with a generous glug of olive oil.